-Allows you to configure secure communication with the ONS listener using Oracle Wallet.
+This feature allows you to configure secure communication with the ONS listener using Oracle Wallet.
 See Section 4.2.5.1, "Secure ONS Client Communication."

 4.2 Creating a GridLink Data Source

 To create a GridLink data source in your WebLogic domain, you can use the Administration Console or the WebLogic Scripting Tool (WLST).